-UnitedHealthcare will not provide or arrange for benefits, services or supplies required as a result of a work-related injury or illness.
+UnitedHealthcare will not provide or arrange for benefits, services or supplies required due to a work-related injury or illness.
 This applies to injury or illness resulting from occupational accidents or sickness covered under any of the following: the California Workers' Compensation Act, occupational disease laws, employer's liability or federal, state or municipal law, To recover benefits for a work-related illness or injury, the Member must pursue his or her rights under the Workers' Compensation Act or any other law that may apply to the illness or injury.
 This includes filing an appeal with the Workers' Compensation Appeals Board, if necessary.

-If for any reason UnitedHealthcare provides or arranges for benefits, services or supplies that are otherwise covered under the Workers' Compensation Act, the Member is required to reimburse UnitedHealthcare for the benefits, services or supplies provided or arranged for, at Prevailing Rates, immediately after receiving a monetary award, whether by settlement or judgment.
-The Member must also hold any settlement or judgment collected as a result of a workers' compensation action in trust for UnitedHealthcare.
-This award will be the lesser of the amount the Member recovers or the reasonable value of all services and benefits furnished to him or her or on his or her behalf by UnitedHealthcare for each incident.
-If the Member receives a settlement from workers' compensation coverage that includes payment of future medical costs, the Member must reimburse UnitedHealthcare for any future medical expenses associated with this judgment if UnitedHealthcare covers those services.
+If for any reason UnitedHealthcare provides or arranges for benefits, services or supplies that are otherwise covered under the Workers' Compensation Act, the Member is required to reimburse UnitedHealthcare for the benefits, services or supplies provided or arranged for, at Prevailing Rates, after receiving a monetary award, whether by settlement or judgment.
+The Member must also hold any settlement or judgment collected due to a workers' compensation action in trust for UnitedHealthcare.
+This award will be the lesser of the amount the Member recovers or the reasonable value of all services and benefits provided to him or her or on his or her behalf by UnitedHealthcare for each incident.
+If the Member receives a settlement from workers' compensation coverage that includes payment of future medical costs, the Member must reimburse UnitedHealthcare for any future medical expenses related to this judgment if UnitedHealthcare covers those services.